Tracer-Cloud/tracer-test-pipelines-bioinformatics/README.md

 ## Mission

-> _"The goal of Tracer's Rust agent is to equip scientists and engineers with DevOps intelligence to efficiently harness massive computational power for humanity's most critical challenges."_
+> "_The goal of Tracer's Rust agent is to equip scientists and engineers with DevOps intelligence to efficiently harness massive computational power for humanity's most critical challenges."_